prakashsharma19/entry/README.md

     </div>

     <div class="footer">
-        <p>Fix Entries PPH is a web tool developed by Prakash to clean and format text efficiently.
-It removes unwanted URLs, converts email addresses into clickable links, and normalizes special characters by stripping diacritics.
-Simply paste your text, click "Fix," and the tool will clean and format the content.
-A "Copy Result" button allows easy copying of the processed text.
-Ideal for refining text for reports, emails, or publishing.
+        <p>How to Use:
+Paste Text: Enter your text into the provided text area.
+Click "Fix": Press the "Fix" button to clean and format the text.
+View Results: The processed text will appear below in the output area.
+Copy Text: Use the "Copy Result" button to copy the cleaned-up text to your clipboard.
+Functionality:
+Remove Links: Automatically detects and removes URLs starting with http://, https://, or www.
+Email Conversion: Converts email addresses into clickable "mailto" links.
+Character Normalization: Removes special characters and diacritics to standardize the text.
+Copy to Clipboard: Allows easy copying of the processed text with a single click.
+Developed by Prakash, this tool simplifies text cleanup for various purposes like reports, emails, or publishing.
 </p>
     </div>